thephpleague/route/docs/4.x/strategies.md

 ## JSON Strategy

 `League\Route\Strategy\JsonStrategy` aims to make building JSON APIs a little easier.
-It provides a PSR-7 `Psr\Http\Message\ServerRequestInterface` implementation and any route arguments to the controller as with the application strategy, the difference being that you can either build and return a response yourself or return an array and a JSON response will be built for you.
+It provides a PSR-7 `Psr\Http\Message\ServerRequestInterface` implementation and any route arguments to the controller as with the application strategy, the difference being that you can either build and return a response yourself or return an array or object, and a JSON response will be built for you.

 To make use of the JSON strategy, you will need to provide it with a [PSR-17](https://www.php-fig.org/psr/psr-17/) response factory implementation.
 Some examples of HTTP Factory packages can be found [here](https://github.com/http-interop?utf8=%E2%9C%93&q=http-factory&type=&language=).
 We will use the `zend-diactoros` factory as an example.